Domestic & Sexual Violence Survivor’s Advocacy

 Senior Services of South Sound provides a wide variety of services for seniors, including case management support.

-Child Protective Services is a state agency that investigates reports of child abuse and neglect.
+The Department of Children, Youth, and Families Child is a state agency that serves multiple functions including the investigation of reports of child abuse and neglect.

 Monarch Children's Justice & Advocacy Center, in conjunction with their partner agencies, offers a wide range of services at no cost to child victims and their families.
 Children's advocacy centers offer a new way of responding to child abuse & neglect by bringing all of the partners together in a coordinated, child-focused, child-friendly effort.
 Monarch is a program of the Community Action Council.